 When in London, he also regularly performs on the piano at The Players Lounge.

-A man who is gifted in so many ways, Will Barratt has already accrued a number of accomplishments in his career thus far, including a leading role in the musical which inspired him: Phantom.
-There are still so many more accomplishments ahead for him to work towards.
-Barratt has ambitions to play several particular roles in musical theatre, such as Enjolras/Jean Valjean (Les Miserables), Chris/John (Miss Saigon) and the Phantom (The Phantom of the Opera) and has spoken out before on the constant learning curve that comes with working with such a rich variety of West End performers.
-The musical theatre road is a rocky one full of hurdles and there are many would-be stars who fall at some point in their journey, but I suspect Will Barratt is going to be one of the individuals who manage to make it all the way.
+Singer, actor, songwriter, musician, Will Barratt is a man who is gifted in so many ways, The 31-year old performer has already earned a number of accomplishments in his career, including a leading role in the musical which inspired him - Phantom.
+Barratt still has his goals he’s working towards though, including ambitions to play several particular roles in musical theatre, such as Jean Valjean (Les Miserables), Chris (Miss Saigon) and The Phantom (The Phantom of the Opera), He has also spoken out before on the constant learning curve that comes with working with such a rich variety of West End performers.
+The musical theatre road is a rocky one full of hurdles and there are many would-be stars who fall at some point in their journey, but Will Barratt has what it takes to make it all the way to the top.